aws-samples/sagemaker-custom-project-templates/mlops-cdk-github-action/README.md

     IAMFullAccess
     AmazonSageMakerFullAccess
 ```
-Create the role and post creation, open the newly created role and update the Trust Relationship to this(update aws account and GitHub repo details)
+Create the role with any name, such as "mlops-cdk-github-action", and post creation, open the newly created role and update the Trust Relationship to this(update aws account and GitHub repo details)

 ```
 {